KathyReid/buzzconf-2015-presentation/transcript.md

 In terms of development, it's not really about challenges, it's about choices.
 To guide those choices, there are some key takeaways.

 * Ensure there's a strong community around the products you're using
+  * You don't want to be in the situation where you have something implanted, and then the development on that ends, and then there's a problem, and there's no one around who can help you with it.
 * Ensure the code and platform is open - many eyes make for shallow bugs
+  * Also means that it's more extensible and extendable.
+  * openness is important - imagine if say Volkswagen made implantable devices!
+These things are going inside your body - if you don't know what's in them or how they're coded, can you really trust them?

+  There's actually a very famous case of a lady in the United States called Karen Sandler - she has a medical condition that requires the use of a pacemaker.
+But when she went to get the pacemaker installed, the biomedical company who manufactured the pacemaker wouldn't release the code.
+So, she actually refused to have the recommended model implanted, and instead opted to have a non-wireless model - an older model - implanted.

 # Testing and quality assurance